Hearing Conservation

 Administrative controls include:

-Limiting the amount of time a person spends at a noise source.
+Limiting the amount of time a worker is exposed to noise

 Hearing Protection Devices